nuxeo-cps/hgutils/README.txt

  - modify the bundle manifest in the created branch to point to the new tags, commit
  - tag the bundle
+ - close the release branch (TODO check repo compat with mercurial < 1.2)
  - get back to default branch of the bundle

 Pushing the bundle to a reference repo is to be made manually afterwards.